Computing finite semigroups: Mathematical prerequisites

 For any set $\Omega$, the set $\Omega^\Omega$ of transformations of $\Omega$ is a semigroup under composition of functions, known as the \textit{full transformation monoid on $\Omega$}.
 The identity element of $\Omega^\Omega$ is the identity function on $\Omega$, which will be denoted $\id_\Omega$.
 We denote the full transformation monoid on the finite set $\{1,\ldots, n\}$ by $T_n$.
 Throughout this article, we will write functions to the right of their arguments and compose functions from left to right.

+A \textit{subsemigroup} $T$ of a semigroup $S$ is just a subset which is a semigroup under the same operation as $S$; we denote this by $T\leq S$.
 If $X$ is a subset of a semigroup $S$, then the least subsemigroup of $S$ containing $X$ is denoted by $\genset{X}$; this is also referred to as the \textit{subsemigroup generated by $X$}.
 We denote the cardinality of a set $X$ by $|X|$.

 Let $S$ be a semigroup and let $x,y\in S$ be arbitrary.
 We say that $x$ and $y$ are $\L$-related if the principal left ideals generated by $x$ and $y$ in $S$ are equal; in other words, $S^1x=S^1y$.
 We write $x\L y$ to denote that $x$ and $y$ are $\L$-related.
 In Section~\ref{section-paradigm}, we often want to distinguish between the cases when elements are $\L$-related in a semigroup $U$ or in a subsemigroup $S$ of $U$.
 We write $x\L^Sy$ or $x\L^Uy$ to differentiate these cases.